ChVikash/SparkSDP/phase2_source_understanding.md

 Phase 1 business-understanding content --- personas, business questions, and data products --- lives in `phase1_business_understanding.md`.

-> **Note on assumptions:** the base README defines the business scenario,
-> the 7 entities, and the 5 operational application areas, but does not
-> spell out per-entity contract details.
-Those are drafted here as a
-> reasonable first pass grounded in the business scenario, and are
-> flagged as **[ASSUMPTION]** where they go beyond what the README states
-> directly.
-Please correct/override anything that doesn't match your
-> intent before this is treated as final.

 ------------------------------------------------------------------------

 # 1. Source Applications and Responsibilities